opentorah/opentorah/README.md

 I want to do certain things with the astronomical calendar as described by Rambam in Chapters 11-19:

-* translate relevant chapters into English
-* verify Rambam's rounding decisions
+* code Rambam's calculations (and verify Rambam's numerical examples)
+* analyze correspondence with the fixed calendar
 * reconstruct models that Rambam uses, in contemporary (ancient Greek?) terminology and notation
 * describe the models with diagrams and formulae
-* verify the numbers given by Rambam against his models
+* reconstruct parameters of the models from the numbers given by Rambam
+* verify Rambam's tables and rounding decisions his models
 * extract Rambam's criteria of visibility of the new moon
-* see how Rambam's calculations of the moon visibility correspond to the current models
+* see how Rambam's calculations of the moon visibility compare to the current models
+* translate relevant chapters into English
+* calculate halachic times for a day (zmanim)

 ##Early Jewish Years